 Advance the dignity of children and youth around the world by making small grants to innovative community-based organizations working with some of the world’s most vulnerable children and youth, complemented by a dynamic media program that highlights the issues affecting children and celebrates the global society in which we all live.

-Maya Ajmera is the President and CEO of Society for Science & the Public and Publisher of its award-winning magazine Science News.
-Founded in 1921, the Society works to promote the understanding and appreciation of science and the vital role it plays in human advancement.
-It is best known for its world-class science competitions including the Regeneron Science Talent Search, Intel International Science and Engineering Fair, and Broadcom MASTERS.
+A globally recognized social entrepreneur, Maya Ajmera is the President and CEO of Society for Science and Publisher of its award-winning magazine, Science News.
+Founded in 1921 by E.W.
+Scripps and W.E.
+Ritter, the Society works to promote the understanding and appreciation of science and the vital role it plays in human advancement.
+The Society is best known for the Science News Media Group; its world-class science competitions, including the Regeneron Science Talent Search, Regeneron International Science and Engineering Fair, and Broadcom MASTERS; and a suite of outreach and equity STEM programs.

-Maya is a 1993 Echoing Green Fellow.
-Maya founded The Global Fund for Children (GFC), a nonprofit organization that invests in innovative, community-based organizations working with some of the world’s most vulnerable children and youth.
+In 1993, Maya founded Global Fund for Children (GFC), a nonprofit organization that invests in innovative, community-based organizations working with some of the world’s most vulnerable children and youth.
 Under Maya’s 18 years of leadership, GFC grew from a vision into one of the largest networks of grassroots organizations working on behalf of vulnerable children.
-To date, GFC has awarded nearly $40 million to over 700 grassroots organizations in 80 countries, touching the lives of nearly 10 million children.
+Since inception, GFC has awarded over $51 million to more than 900 innovative grassroots organizations, touching the lives of over 11 million children worldwide.

-Maya holds an AB from Bryn Mawr College and a MPP from the Sanford School of Public Policy at Duke University.
+Maya holds an A.B. from Bryn Mawr College and a M.P.P. from the Sanford School of Public Policy at Duke University.
+She lives in Washington, D.C., with her husband and daughter.

 Issue Area ?